rdatools/rdaensemble/README.md

 --no-debug
 ```

-To generate random maps from random starting points (RMfRSP), use the `rmfrst_ensemble.py` script instead.
+To generate random maps from random starting points (RMfRSP) instead, use the `rmfrst_ensemble.py` script.